tay3434/recursion-activity/README.md

 1. accept the assignment: M05-ACT02 on canvas
 2. follow along with the recording in M05-ACT02 on canvas, complete the `countDownThenUp` as done in the video.
 2b. (optional: implement and write jUnit tests for the
      bunny ears method)

-3. issue a git commit
+## Handin instructions:

+1. while cd'd into the activity directory, commit your work by typing:
+`git commit -am "<some msg>"`
+   (some msg is a short description of the commit you come up with)
-4. issue a git push by the due date.
+2. do a: `git push origin main` by the due date.